Nausea After Running? 5 Potential Causes + Solutions

 For this reason, digestion essentially ceases during exercise, and any remaining food in your stomach or intestines will sit around in a holding pattern until your physical activity has stopped and circulation to the gut has resumed.

-If you are running a marathon or a long run where you have to take in fuel, such as sports drinks, energy gels, or other sources you introduce into your stomach, if you are simultaneously pushing your body at such a high intensity that hardly any digestion can take place, the food and drinks will sit around in your stomach without getting digested.
+If you simultaneously push your body at such a high intensity that hardly any digestion can occur, the food and drinks will sit in your stomach without getting digested.

 A runner opening an energy gel.